Combustible Dust in the Paper Industry

 As manufacturers create various paper products, facilities generate combustible dust in the forms of pulp, wood, coal, ashes, resins and starch.
-When this dust collects on surfaces and remains confined in a plant, it takes just one ignition source to initiate a potential disaster.
-Open flames, hot surfaces and electrostatic discharges are a few of the potential ignition sources present in paper manufacturing and conversion facilities.
+When this combustible dust collects on surfaces and remains confined in a plant, it takes just one ignition source to initiate a potential disaster.
+Open flames, hot surfaces and electrostatic discharges are a few of the potential ignition sources that are present in paper manufacturing and conversion facilities.

 When these conditions are right, combustible dust can create an explosion and/or fire which can injure employees and cripple the business.
 Prolonged exposure to paper dust can also cause additional health risks for employees, such as respiratory illness.

 To mitigate these risks, paper industry professionals must properly manage the combustible dust in their facilities.
 Solutions have improved over the years, but not all are effective.
 Combustible Incident Reports from 2017-2018 show a total of 14 combustible dust incidents in the North American pulp and paper industry.
 Three of these incidents were explosions.
 Manual housekeeping isn’t getting the job done for paper manufacturers, and dust collection systems alone are not able to capture all the dust created.
 The industry needs a proactive solution that effectively protects paper manufacturers and paper converters from combustible dust events.

 Offering precision dust-control technology, SonicAire is the ideal partner for paper facilities.
 Engineered as more than a clean-up solution, SonicAire’s proactive industrial dust control fans prevent combustible dust build-up and effectively mitigate the risk of disaster.